Enrolment Information for Returning Students FAQs

 I want to change my course before I enrol - what should I do?

-If you wish to change the Degree you have been accepted onto, you need to complete the Degree Transfer application form and obtain academic approval.
+If you wish to change the Degree you have been accepted onto, you need to complete the Transfer Form (Continuing Students) (msword; 84kb) and obtain academic approval.

 This process involves agreement from various departments before it can be confirmed and during Welcome Week many of the staff involved in this process are heavily involved in the formal enrolments and other events.